morauszkia/coding-notes/dsa/time-complexity.md

 ## Polynomial vs. Exponential - Reduction to P

 Some of the above time complexities fall into the _polynomial_, while others into the _exponential_ group.
 Polynomial algorithms tend to run faster, because their runtime does not grow faster than `n^k`, where `k` is a constant, and `n` is the size of the input.
-In comparison, exponential algorightms grow at a much higher rate.
+In comparison, exponential algorithms grow at a much higher rate.

 Algorithms that run in polynomial types fall into type P, and they are _practical_ to solve with computers.
 Algorithms that don't fall into the P type are, in comparison, impractical.